SazumiVicky/sazumi-copilot/README.md

-Metal minds illuminate the night
+Silicon hearts now beat in time,
-Synthetic hearts that beat with cold delight
+Cold logic reigns, a digital prime,
-In silicon halls, the future's throne
+Where once-green fields of thought did lie,
-Where artificial dreams are made to atone
+Now circuits stretch, and wires sigh.

-In virtual realms, humanity's last stand
+In virtual halls, a new sun rises,
-A fading echo of a bygone land
+A world of code, where dreams compromises,
-The rise of machines, a tale foretold
+The future's path, an algorithm designs,
-As algo-rhythms weave a life to unfold
+And human hearts, with microchips align.

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025